apbendi/use-dai/README.md

 * [CelerX](https://celerx.app/) - Play eSports games, win crypto prizes.
 Have fun.
 Play to earn!
 * [Coinbase Dai Tutorial](https://www.coinbase.com/earn/dai/) - Learn about Dai and Earn upto 20 Dai.
 * [Whisp](https://whisp.money/) - A payroll service that allows an employer to pay employees using Dai, ETH or other ERC20 tokens.
+* [GridPlus Energy](https://gridplus.io/energy) - Pay for your electricity in the state of Texas with Dai, ETH, or BTC

 ## Payments